priest110/university/3rd year/BD/README.md

-# *Media Center*
+# *Sistema de Gestão de Bases de Dados Relacional* (Relational Database Management System)

-This project aimed to develop a media centre to share music/video (media) in a flat.
-Besides this, this application follows an approach that supports UML.
+This project aimed to analyse, plan, architect and implement a relational database mangement system, and it had the following theme: scheduling and conducting clinical tests of athletes of different sports and categories.

 To know how to work with this system, I advise you to check the assignment report (*relatorio.pdf*).